SoubhikSinha/Chest-Disease-Detection-Using-Custom-DenseNet-ViT-Architecture/README.md

 DenseNet-ViT Hybrid Architecture
 ---
 The `LightweightHybridDenseNetViT` architecture combines a [DenseNet](https://arxiv.org/abs/1608.06993) backbone with a simplified [Vision Transformer (ViT)](https://arxiv.org/abs/2010.11929) module for tasks like pneumonia, tuberculosis, and lung cancer classification.
-Below is a detailed breakdown of each component of the architecture:
+Below is a detailed breakdown of each component of the architecture :

 ### 1. **DenseNet Backbone (`self.densenet`)** :